Soft CKD Diet

 Each person’s needs are unique.
 While there are guidelines you should follow for foods you should avoid on a pre-dialysis diet, your doctor and your renal dietitian will be able to provide the most individualized assessment of your needs, and recommendations for your care.

-Your renal dietitian may have recommended that you limit protein before you started dialysis, but dialysis patients are encouraged to eat lots of high quality protein to build muscle and tissue and promote health and healing.
+Your renal dietitian may have recommended that you limit protein before you started dialysis.
+But dialysis patients who are considered to have end-stage renal disease are encouraged to have a high-protein diet to build muscle and tissue and promote health and healing.

-However, dialysis patients need to limit potassium and phosphorous more strictly, since potassium build-up between treatments can be especially dangerous and phosphorous isn't removed well during dialysis.
+However, dialysis patients need to limit potassium and phosphorus more strictly, since potassium build-up between treatments can be especially dangerous and phosphorus isn't removed well during dialysis.

 Keep in mind that even with low potassium foods, you need to limit quantities, since your total potassium intake can build up more quickly than you realize – the only foods you can rely on to be completely potassium-free are butter, margarine, and oils – and your cholesterol levels won’t appreciate too much of those!

 Patients on peritoneal dialysis (PD) may be allowed a more liberal diet regarding potassium, since this treatment is performed daily, and potassium is usually removed fairly effectively.
 Your doctor and renal dietician will make recommendations for you.